VenkeyBoda/Terraform_Practice/AWS/Creation_Subnets_Security/activity.md

    * Create subnets for private and associate with private route table

 # let's create security group
-   * create a public security group
+   * create a public security group for web
+      * create a security group inbound rules
+      * create a security group for default outbound rules
-   * create a private security group
+   * create a private security group for db
+      * create a security group inbound rules
+      * create a security group for default outbound rules